wp-plugins/lazy-content-slider/readme.txt

 Go to http://mysqlhow2.com to see it in action

 == Frequently Asked Questions ==
-Just want to give shout out to Tim Garrison @ http://www.skudd.com who helped with my looping and webdeveloperplus with the great tutorial on the slider using jquery.
+Just want to give shout out to Tim Garrison who helped with my looping and webdeveloperplus with the great tutorial on the slider using jquery.

 == Upgrade Notice ==
-= 1.0 =
+= 1.1 =
 Initial Release
+= 1.2 =
+Added remove option from database when plugin deactivated.
+= 1.3 =
+Per request added a color option for darker themes

 == Changelog ==
-None
+= 1.2 =
+Added remove option from database when plugin deactivated.
+= 1.3 =
+Per request added a color option for darker themes